-A 4400 Keller Avenue, Oakland, CA 94605 rescue helping to find loving homes for Dogs.
+A 4400 Keller Avenue, Suite 140-339, Oakland, CA 94605 rescue helping to find loving homes for dogs.

 1 - 4 of 4 Adoptable Pets at This Shelter

 Primarily Alameda, Contra Costa & SF counties--generally within 2-hours driving time of downtown Oakland, 94619

 Maddie's Fund (www.maddiesfund.org) is a family foundation founded in 1994 by Workday co-founder Dave Duffield and his wife, Cheryl, who have endowed the Foundation with more than $300 million.
 Since then, they have awarded more than $153 million in grants toward increased community lifesaving, shelter medicine education, and pet adoptions across the U.S. The Duffields named Maddie's Fund after their Miniature Schnauzer Maddie, who always made them laugh and comforted them during stressful business times when Dave was launching a startup software company.
 Maddie was with Dave and Cheryl from 1987-1997 and continues to inspire them today.

 PayPal Donation button on website: wrenyorkierescue.org or donate directly via PayPal, designating email@example.com as the recipient and the name of a specific dog (if any) that you wish to sponsor.